filterpaper/qmk_userspace/readme.md

     _______, _______, KC_7,    KC_8,    KC_9,    KC_0,        KC_INS,  _______, _______, _______, _______, _______, \
                                _______, MO(FNC), _______,     _______, _______, _______
 ```
-Next, create a wrapper name in `layout.h` that points to the actual layout macro used by the keyboard, example:
+Next, create a wrapper name in `layout.h` that points to the actual layout used by the keyboard, example:
 ```c
 #define CORNE_wrapper(...)
 LAYOUT_split_3x6_3(__VA_ARGS__)
 ```
-Finally create the keyboard's JSON file and reference the macros of each layer, along with the layout wrapper name:
+Finally create the keyboard's JSON file with macro names of each layer, together the layout wrapper name in the following format:
 ```c
 {
     "author": "",